• Skip to primary navigation

 • You will need to use fresh lemons.
 Fresh lemon juice is best for this recipe do not use store bought one.

-• Cooking time depends on the power of your microwave.
-I recommend cooking in 30 seconds intervals and not 1-minute increments so there is very limited chance of overcooking the curd.
+• Cook time will depend on the strength of your microwave.
+I recommend cooking in 30-seconds intervals and not 1-minute increments so there is very limited chance of overcooking the curd.

 • Lemon curd will continue to thicken as it cools down.